auchung/seasonal-recipes/README.md

 We added two new features to capture additional information:

 - **`description_length`**: Number of characters in the recipe’s `description` field.
-This may reflect the richness of instructions.
-  - Users may have a preference how description length as longer descriptions may include more clear guidance and indicate expertise, building trust with the users.
+  - Users may have a preference for description length as longer descriptions may include more clear guidance and indicate expertise, building trust with the users.
 - **`is_weekend`**: Boolean indicating whether the recipe was submitted on a Saturday or Sunday, derived from `submitted`.
   - Recipe creators may have more time on the weekends to carefully craft their dishes which may impact how users perceive it.